 The amortization method used to determine the Statutory contributions is designed to collect more than the tread water level and, therefore, gradually pay down the UAL.
-However, appropriated contributions have consistently been less than the Statutory contributions and the tread water level, causing an increase in the UAL of approximately \$178.9 million over the last 10 years.
-The most recent year, FYE 2022, was a notable exception to this pattern.
-The baseline projections assume the State appropriates 100% of the Statutory contribution each year.
+However, appropriated contributions had consistently been less than the Statutory contributions and the tread water level, causing an increase in the UAL of approximately \$118.9 million over the last 10 years.
+Since FYE 2022, the appropriated contributions have been greater than or equal to the Statutory contribution.
+The baseline projections in this report assume the State appropriates 100% of the Statutory contribution each year.